For Parents

 The practice area should be free from distractions!!!
 Since pianos are often in the living room, it will help to ask siblings to go elsewhere and turn off tvs, video games and any other background noise that may be distracting.
 Even conversations can be distracting when students are supposed to be working on music.

 An adjustable chair will help ensure that young students don’t develop drooping wrists.
 A footstool also helps ensure good posture and stability on the seat.
 If your students aren’t sitting appropriately (too low, too high, slouching, legs crossed) or the situation is otherwise cramped or uncomfortable, they might as well not practice.
 All they’re doing is reinforcing bad habits that will have to be unlearned at the lesson.
-Piano is like a sport, muscle memory is the foundation for good technique.
+Piano is like a sport, muscle memory based on good practice habits is the foundation for good technique.

 Music should always be on the rack and not scattered around the house or in a school backpack in the bedroom (a dedicated music bag helps keep things organized).
-Students need to learn to find their own pieces, keep track of practice assignment book and bring current music and the assignment book to lessons.
+Students need to learn to find their own pieces, keep track of practice assignment sheets and bring current music and the assignment book to lessons.
 Young students may need reminders the first year or two to establish this habit.

 The piano should be in tune and in good working order.
 Nobody wants to practice on an instrument that doesn’t sound good, including beginning piano students.
 The whole point of playing is to create lovely sound; a decent instrument that is well-maintained provides the foundation.